estp/estp/specification.rst

 Basic Structure
 ---------------

 The protocol is text-based.
-Only printable ascii characters are allowed.
+Only printable ASCII characters are allowed.
-However, the parsers are allowed to not to check this property.
+However, the parsers are allowed to not to check this constraint.

 The first line of the data frame is the metric itself.
-The line consists of the following whitespace separated parts:
+The line consists of the following whitespace-separated parts:

 * metric full name
 * timestamp
 * measure interval
 * value and value type marker

-Each part is described in details below.
+Each part is described in detail below.

 The following lines of the data frame are extension data.
 Each line of extension data should be started by at least one space.
 Otherwise extension